PreethiGomathy/Bank-Loan-Analysis--PowerBI/README.md

 # Project Overview

-*This project uses SQL for data extraction and Power BI for visualization to analyze lending metrics like loan applications and funded amounts.
-It provides insights into trends, regional disparities, and borrower characteristics to assess loan performance.*
+*This project uses SQL to extract lending data and Power BI to create visualizations.
+It tracks key metrics like loan applications and funded amounts, and helps identify trends, regional differences, and borrower patterns.*

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## Data and Exploration

 ### - Dataset <br />

-The database **`finanical_loan.csv`**
+ **`finanical_loan.csv`**

 ### - Exploration Questions <br />

 **The following questions are explored in this case study:**

--Total Loan Applications: What is the total number, MTD, and MoM change in loan applications?

 - Total Loan Applications: Total, MTD, and MoM changes.
 - Total Funded Amount: Total, MTD, and MoM changes.